Jin Hi Kim Electric Komungo Demo

 Kim was Music Alive Composer-in- Residence (2009-2011) with New Haven Symphony Orchestra.
 Read More

-Conceived by Jin Hi Kim, The Asian Connection featured three Asian virtuoso improvisers Miya Masaoka (koto), Samir Chatterjee (tabla) and Kim (komungo/electric komungo) for World On Stage Festival at Cole Auditorium, in Greenwich, CT (May 10, 2009).
+Conceived by Jin Hi Kim, The Asian Connection featured three Asian virtuoso improvisers Miya Masaoka, Samir Chatterjee and Kim for World On Stage Festival in Greenwich, CT.
 Read More

 In S. Korea, interviews about Kim's electric komungo were featured on Arirang TV -Global Broadcasting <Heart To Heart> in 2008, and MBC-TV < Exclamation!> in 2007.